soniah/blog/content/posts/2006-08-22-howto-move-sql-server-system-databases.md

 tags:
   - MSSQL
 ---
-Here&#8217;s a couple of links on how to move the MS SQL Server system databases:
+Here's a couple of links on how to move the MS SQL Server system databases:
 <!--more-->